seotoaster-team/seotoaster/README.md

 ---

+## Try the SeoToaster CMS Demo Website

+Log in to our [SeoToaster CMS demo](https://www.seotoaster.com/demo-seotoaster-cms-free-seo-software.html) to explore its powerful content editing features and see it in action.

+---
 ## Minimum Requirements

 - **Web server:** Apache 2, Nginx, or any web server that supports URL rewrites and PHP